-The rotator controller GNI-r3 is powered from the computer's USB connector via the USB-mini cable and the USB-mini connector on the back panel.
+The controller GNI-r4 is powered from the computer's USB connector via the USB-mini cable and the USB-mini connector on the back panel.
 The current drawn from the USB output is typically 45 mA, up to 90 mA.
 For manual operation without a computer, you can use a typical charger or power bank with an USB socket.
-External dimensions of the board (W x H x D): 85 x 45 x 90 mm.

-The rotor motor power supply given to the 2.1/5.5 socket (plus in the centre!) on the rear panel of the GNI-r3 controller can range from 12V to 24V.
+The rotor motor power supply given to the 2.1/5.5 socket (plus in the centre!) on the rear panel can range from 12V to 24V.
 You can use any DC power supply with a current output at least 3 A, for example a typical 13.8V power supply used to power the transceiver.
-Equally good is the use of a 19 V power supply from a laptop, and at such the voltage the antenna rotation is 50% faster.
+Equally good is the use of a 19 V power supply from the laptop, and at such a voltage the antenna rotation is 50% faster.
 Current consumption is approx. 1 A, maximum 3 A.

-The motor power ground has galvanic separation from the GNI-r3 controller and computer ground.
+The motor power ground has galvanic separation from the controller and computer ground.

-To connect the rotor, screw terminal blocks are used, to which the cable can be connected to the rotor directly, or via the NC/4p (Mode 25-724-0) type connector with connection to the terminals as follows:
+To connect the rotor, use the NC/4p (Mode 25-724-0) type connector, and plug it into the appropriate socket on the back plate with the connection to the pins as follows: